joshopro/synaptiq-coding-assessments/react/README.md

     - Your component should meet the usability guidelines from polaris
     - You should update this readme explaining what usability features and capabilities you have implemented
     - You should be prepared to discuss your changes in detail and explain why they are great.

+## Features and capabilities

+Added a single date picker component which allows users to select a date.

+## Test

+To run the unit tests run the following command in react directory:
+`yarn test`